Which States Rent the Most Bounce HouseDavid Hansen

 2. Data from a Manufacturer

 Another way of looking into the insight is from perspective of a bounce house and water slide manufacturer.
 As an inflatable manufacturer ourselves, we can say that the list above is in line with our client geography to some degree.
-We also need to point out that California and New York would also be qualified into the top ten list, but somehow all of which get an inexplicable lower rank in Google’s data.
+We also need to point out that California and New York and Texas would also be qualified into the top ten list, but somehow all of which get an inexplicable lower rank in Google’s data.

 Normally we reason the more residents a state has, the more bounce house rentals should happen.